ballerina-platform/module-ballerina-ldap/docs/spec/spec.md

 ## 2. LDAP client

 The `ldap:Client` instance needs to be initialized before performing the functionalities.
-When initializing it connects to a directory server and performs various operations on directories.
+Once initialized, it can perform various operations on directories.
 Currently, it supports the generic LDAP operations; `add`, `modify`, `modifyDN`, `compare`, `search`, `searchWithType`, `delete`, and `close`.

 ### 2.1 The `init` method

 The `init` method initializes the `ldap:Client` instance using the parameters `hostName`, `port`, `domainName`, and `password`.
 The `hostName` and `port` parameters are used to bind the request and authenticate clients with the directory server, while the `domainName` and `password` parameters establish the connection to the server for performing LDAP operations.
-In case of failure, the method returns an `avro:Error`."
+In case of failure, the method returns an `ldap:Error`."

 ```ballerina
 ldap:Client ldapClient = check new ({